Requesting information from us

 - a description of the information you want

-- your name and correspondence address
+- your name and correspondence address (an email address is acceptable)

 - where you’d like us to send the information (if different from your correspondence address)